tudormatei/cats-vs-dog-classifier-backend/README.md

-# Cats_vs_dog_classifier
+# Cats and dogs image classifier
- A tensorflow model that predicts if the image is of a cat or of a dog.
+ A deep learning tensorflow model desgined to predict if the image is of a cat or of a dog.